MortalJin/Interactive-Lab-Hub/Lab 2/README.md

 2. Look at and give feedback on the Part E. for at least 3 other people in the class and get 3 people to comment on your Part E!)
 **Put the feedback for your ideas here.**

+**Recorded Feedback**

-Yanshen: She felt that my original block-based concept was somewhat plain and did not create a particularly engaging or memorable experience.
+**Yanshen**: She felt that my original block-based concept was somewhat plain and did not create a particularly engaging or memorable experience.

-Zhimeng Zhang: She pointed out that the button interaction was too limited because it only revealed the remaining time.
+**Zhimeng Zhang**: She pointed out that the button interaction was too limited because it only revealed the remaining time.
 As a result, the project still functioned mainly as a conventional clock rather than offering a meaningful interaction.

-Simin Xu: She suggested that the abstract block display might require too much interpretation.
+**Simin Xu**: She suggested that the abstract block display might require too much interpretation.
 A more recognizable visual transformation could make the passage of time easier to understand at a glance.

 **Feedback Summary**